arundelo/schemer/README.md

 - Macros.
 (It would be nice to implement `cond`, `call/cc`, `and`, etc. with these.)
 - Variadic functions.
 (Probably with `(lambda args body)` syntax.)
-- Dotted lists.
-(These are never used in *The Little Schemer*.
-Maybe make them optional?)
 - Double check that no calls in tail position unnecessarily allocate continuations.
 - Allow `lambda`, `letcc`, etc. to take multi-expression bodies.  (`cond`